-Pinch or stretch

-Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
-This shows different levels of information or visually zooms in or out.
+Sell. Тар Tap once on the Touch Pad to activate an item, such as an app.
+Sul Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
+This visually zooms in or out.
+Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.

-Two-Finger Scroll

-Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.